Bounding the entanglement of a state from its spectrum: Entanglement upper bounds from the spectrum

-Lemma~1 exploits the results obtained for PPS based on $\alpha_{+}$ and $\alpha_{-}$ to construct sufficient conditions for membership in $\mathrm{EFS}_{\gamma}$ for arbitrary mixed states.
+Lemma~\ref{Lemma:GeneralAlphaPM} exploits the results obtained for PPS based on $\alpha_{+}$ and $\alpha_{-}$ to construct sufficient conditions for membership in $\mathrm{EFS}_{\gamma}$ for arbitrary mixed states.
 As a result, this approach provides simple analytical conditions that certify when the entanglement content (according to a given entanglement measure) of a mixed state cannot exceed $\gamma$ under any global unitary transformation.
-As a byproduct, only a few eigenvalues are required to certify that $\rho \in \mathrm{EFS}_{\gamma}$, rather than the full spectrum. \\
+As a byproduct, only a few eigenvalues are required to certify that $\rho \in \mathrm{EFS}_{\gamma}$, rather than the full spectrum.
+Moreover, since the eigenvalues are non-decreasingly ordered, it is possible to substitute $\lambda_{c}\geq\lambda_{c-1}$ in Eq.~\eqref{eq:GeneralAlphaPM} The resulting condition detects fewer states, but also requires knowledge of fewer eigenvalues to certify belonging to the $\text{EFS}_{\gamma}$ sets.\\

-The Lemma can be applied in two complementary directions: either to determine the maximal value of $\gamma$ compatible with a prescribed spectrum, or to identify the spectra compatible with a prescribed entanglement threshold $\gamma$.
-In Fig. 2, we provide an intuitive geometric interpretation of our criteria using the eigenvalues of the states under examination.
+Lemma~\ref{Lemma:GeneralAlphaPM} can be applied in two complementary directions: either to determine the maximal value of $\gamma$ compatible with a prescribed spectrum, or to identify the spectra compatible with a prescribed entanglement threshold $\gamma$.
+In Fig.~\ref{fig:SetsLemma1}, we provide an intuitive geometric interpretation of our criteria using the eigenvalues of the states under examination.